pottijordan/pottijordan.github.io/_posts/2019-08-26-phishing-with-saml-and-sso-providers.md

 ### SAML Open Redirects:

 While testing this, I found that Google, GitLab, Duo, and Okta all allow you to use SAML for open redirects.
-It&#8217;s likely that nearly all services that allow you to integrate SAML with a custom Identity Provider will be similar.
+It's likely that nearly all services that allow you to integrate SAML with a custom Identity Provider will be similar.